The Flood of 1948

 Where They Went To

 Residents of all races displaced by the flood were offered temporary shelter in schools, churches, and private homes.
 Dormitories on Swan Island, initially built to house bachelors during WWII, were soon bursting with families.
-Impacted families were offered the surplus war trailers, which were transported to the Guild’s Lake area.
+Impacted families were offered the surplus war trailers for rent, which were transported to the Guild’s Lake area.
 White families were offered vacant units in HAP developments as they became available.
-The trailers were not free–the evacuees had to pay rent.

 Impacted families were offered surplus war trailers, which were transported to the Guild’s Lake area, on the other side of the Willamette River.
 The first trailers brought to Guild’s Lake were suitable for families of four or fewer; the refurbished trailers that arrived in August could accommodate families with six members.